 Unfortunately, mouthwash kills all types of bacteria, including the beneficial ones that help produce nitric oxide.

 Special bacteria in the mouth convert nitrate to nitric oxide.
-In fact, humans cannot produce nitric oxide from nitrate without these bacteria (41).
+Humans cannot produce nitric oxide from nitrate without these bacteria (

 The detrimental effects of mouthwash on nitric oxide production may even contribute to the development of diabetes, which is characterized by malfunctions in insulin production or action.